ShineChen1024/MagicClothing/README.md

 ## News
-🔥 [2024/4/19] An 1024 version trained on both VTON-HD and DressCode for early access brance is avaliable now!
+🔥 [2024/4/19] An 1024 version trained on both VTON-HD and DressCode for early access branch is avaliable now!

 🔥 [2024/4/19] We support AnimateDiff now for generating GIF!